-How to make monogrammed pillow shams with your embroidery machine
+How to make pillow shams and monogram them with your embroidery machine

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.